scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

    BigBang provides tools for analyzing mailing lists.
    In this paper, we present results from testing a generative model of online collaboration in mailing lists.
-   We derive a social network fro archival mailing list history and test the Barabasi-Alpert model of network formation against this data.
+   We derive a social network from archival mailing list history and test the Barabási-Alpert model of network formation against this data.
    We find the model does not fit the data, but that mailing list social networks share statistical regularities not explained in